 CHAI’s mission is to ensure that as the capabilities of AI systems increase, their impact remains provably beneficial for humans.
-We are currently seek to fill the following positions:
+We seek to fill the following positions:

 Postdoc specializing in AI safety and control